Ronnie Allen: Port Vale

 Allen signed amateur forms with Port Vale in December 1944 at the age of 15.
 He made his full debut on 2 April 1945 in a 2–2 draw against Wrexham in the Football League North, playing at outside-right and laying on one of Vale's goals.
 At this point in his life he was a mere 4 ft 10 in and weighed under 8 stone (50 kg).
 He scored his first goal for the club in a 4–3 win against Norwich City in August 1945, and in March 1946 signed as a part-time professional, for which he received a £10 signing-on fee.
 The 1946–47 season was the first full season of competitive football in England following the end of the Second World War; Allen made his Football League debut on 7 September 1946 in a 2–1 defeat to Exeter City.
 Due to his national service commitments, he only made 18 appearances during that season, scoring five goals.
 He was the club's top scorer in the 1947–48 season with 13 goals.

-Allen joined the Royal Air Force early in 1947 and represented their football team on several occasions.
+Allen joined the Royal Air Force early in 1947 and represented their football team several times.
 He was demobbed on 1 June 1949.
-In total he played 156 games for the club (including wartime appearances), scoring 40 goals.
+In total, he played 156 games for the club (including wartime appearances), scoring 40 goals.